bci4cpl/Tinnitus-like-hallucinations-in-an-entropy-maximization-recurrent-neural-network/README.md

 # Tinnitus-like "hallucinations" elicited by sensory deprivation in an entropy maximization recurrent neural network

-This repository contains the code used in the paper Dotan A. and Shriki O., "Tinnitus-like "hallucinations" elicited by sensory deprivation in an entropy maximization recurrent neural network". _PLoS Computational Biology_.
+This repository contains the code used in the paper [Dotan A, Shriki O (2021) Tinnitus-like “hallucinations” elicited by sensory deprivation in an entropy maximization recurrent neural network.
+PLoS Comput Biol 17(12): e1008664. https://doi.org/10.1371/journal.pcbi.1008664](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1008664).

 ## Project structure